Patito Feo: Plot

-Due to her passion for music, Patito joins the Pretty Land School of Arts, where she will meet Antonella (Brenda Asnicar), the queen bee of the prestigious private school.
-Antonella is the daughter of Blanca (Gloria Carrá), who is engaged to Leandro for financial reasons.
+Due to her passion for music, Patito joins the Pretty Land School of Arts, where she will meet Antonella, the queen bee of the prestigious private school.
+Antonella is the daughter of Blanca, who is engaged to Leandro for financial reasons.
 Antonella is unaware that her family is made up of a group of swindlers, which is why her presumed deceased father is actually in prison in Spain.

 Patito and Antonella will become best frenemies.
 Despite their differences, both share the same dreams: reunite with their respective fathers and became music stars.
 Two decisive groups will be formed at the Pretty Land School of Arts: Las Divinas, led by Antonella, and Las Populares, led by Patito, who will compete to win the talent show and sign a record label.